chipsalliance/firrtl-spec/spec.md

 Two property types are equivalent if they are the same concrete property type.

-# Statements
+# Connections

-A module body consists of a sequence of statements.
-Statements declare the circuit components and describe their connectivity.

-## Connects

 The components of a module can be connected together using connect statements.

-These connections can be both physical, as if the components were connected together with a wire, but also logical, allowing metadata such as probes (see [@sec:probe-types;@sec:probe]) and properties (see [@sec:property-types]) to flow across it during elaboration.
+These connections are both physical, as if the components were connected together with a wire, but also logical, allowing metadata such as probes (see [@sec:probe-types;@sec:probe]) and properties (see [@sec:property-types]) to flow across it during elaboration.